How can I get involved/help out?

 What if my child says he doesn’t want me getting involved?

 The short answer – don’t listen to them!

 The longer one – even when our kids tell us not to be involved, generally they like to see their parents interested in their activities.

 Sometimes they feel like they have to tell us not to be involved, as if to prove their independence.
 That’s part of the growing up process.
 If your child insists that you shouldn’t get involved, remind him or her that if every parent stayed away, the Drama Boosters couldn’t do any of its fun activities.
 We need as many parents as we can to help!

 Is there something I can do that lets me help without appearing too involved?

 There are plenty of times and places that you can help without being “in the way” of your child.
 When there is a show running, you can be behind the concession stand, or sell flowers or tickets on show nights.
-Attend a Drama Boosters meeting (which only adults show attend!) and ask about behind-the-scenes fund-raising, publicity and other projects.
+Attend a Drama Boosters meeting and ask about behind-the-scenes fund-raising, publicity and other projects.